Teaching While Black and Male

 Nicholas Cains is an Instructional Leadership Coach for the Empower program, Leading Educators’ partnership with Tulsa Public Schools, where he helps K-5 teacher leaders develop their strengths in instructional leadership and equity.
 Previously, Nick was an elementary teacher and a manager of teacher leadership development.
 In light of recent reports about teacher diversity from the Education Trust and the Center for American Progress, Nick joined us for a conversation about the role of identity in his career as an educator.

 - LE: Hi, Nick.
 Thanks for chatting with us.
-What’s your story?
+What is your personal story with education?

 NC: Well, it all started with a phone call!
 I grew up in Houston, Texas, and I went to college at Southern Methodist University in Dallas where I majored in theater, but I knew I didn’t want to be an actor.
 So, then I minored in journalism, but I knew I didn’t want to be a journalist either.
 One day, I got a phone call from Teach for America, and they asked me, “Why do you like school so much?”